Water Extraction in Sandy Springs, GA

 Extraction removes the water you can see, but materials like drywall, the subfloor, and framing hold absorbed moisture that pumps can't reach.
 Skipping the drying phase invites warping, swelling, and mold.

-The licensed partner sets up air movers and commercial dehumidification, then tracks psychrometric readings daily until moisture levels return to normal.
+The licensed contractor sets up air movers and commercial dehumidification, then tracks psychrometric readings daily until moisture levels return to normal.
 This stage is covered in detail under structural drying.

-From there, the same vetted partner can carry the project through cleaning, antimicrobial treatment, and any rebuild as part of full water damage restoration.
+From there, the same contractor can carry the project through cleaning, antimicrobial treatment, and any rebuild as part of full water damage restoration.

 Frequently asked questions

-Does Sandy Springs Water Damage Pros extract the water itself?
+Does North Fulton Water Damage Pros extract the water itself?

 No. We are a disclosed referral service, not a contractor.
-We connect you with one vetted, licensed, insured local partner who performs the water extraction and all related work.
+We connect you with a licensed, insured local contractor who performs the water extraction and all related work.

 How quickly can extraction begin?

-The partner typically offers 24/7 emergency response, so standing water can usually be addressed quickly.
+Contractors in this field commonly offer 24/7 emergency response, and standing water should be addressed as soon as possible.
 Because mold can begin within 24 to 48 hours, requesting a fast referral helps limit damage and cost.

 What does water extraction cost?